 How Live Scan Can Benefit Your Business

 Live Scan technology can benefit your business in several ways.
 First, it eliminates any potential problems associated with ink fingerprinting, such as smudging, smearing, and over or under-inking.
 This is especially helpful for businesses that require fingerprinting for background checks or other applications, as the Live Scan process ensures accuracy and reliability.
-Additionally, the Live Scan process captures fingerprints electronically for submission to specific agencies, fingerprint archiving, and fingerprint card production.
+The Live Scan process also captures fingerprints electronically for submission to specific agencies, fingerprint archiving, and fingerprint card production.

 To start a Live Scan Fingerprinting Business, you will need basic training.
 There are some courses available that provide instruction in the necessary software and hardware needed to be a live scan service provider.
 This will ensure you provide your clients with the highest quality service possible.